szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Spell chunks when it succeeds at killing (ON by default)
 - Spell can be set as Divination, or Enchantment instead of Conjuration (Divination by default)
 - Bypasses Magic resistance when killing creatures with HP <= 60 or <= 10 HD (ON by default).
-- A HP hard limit can be established after which the creature is always immune (default: 150 HP)
+- A HP (current) hard limit can be established after which the creature is always immune (default: 150 HP)

 ### Make Otiluke's Resilient Sphere protect NPCs marked as innocents (487) (IWDEE BGEE BG2EE EET)